Skip to Content

 how to care for a banana plant in a pot or in the ground

-After a few months in the ground.
+After a few months in the ground

 You don’t really need to fertilize these plants at all, though.
 My parents do not fertilize theirs, and they still grow like weeds.
-I would probably fertilize a newly planted banana plant through its first growing season, but it’s probably not necessary after that.
+I would probably fertilize a newly planted banana plant through its first growing season, but it’s not really necessary after that.

 how to care for a banana plant in a pot or in the ground